gplepage/lsqfit/doc/source/gvar.rst

 Utilities
 ----------
-The function used to create gaussian variable objects is:
+The function used to create Gaussian variable objects is:

 .. autofunction:: gvar.gvar(...)